 All of the above

 3. Fill in the blanks.
 Name four signs or symptoms that you should ask non-health officials to report to [POE health agency].
-(There are more signs or symptoms to report, but you only have to name four of them).
+(There are more signs or symptoms to report, but you only have to name four of them.)